rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 3. Users will need to configure their [mail client](/how-to/cloud-office-support-terminology/) on all devices to connect to their new mailbox.
 This includes desktop and mobile devices.
 Users can obtain instructions to configure their mail clients at [emailhelp.rackspace.com](https://emailhelp.rackspace.com/)

-     Warning: If users do not configure their mail client to connect to the new mailbox they will not receive new mail in their mail client.
+     Warning: If users do not configure their mail client to connect to the new Microsoft Exchange mailbox they will not receive new mail in their mail client.

 4. When you have confirmed that all of your data has been successfully migrated, you can request via ticket to have the remaining Rackspace Email licenses removed from your account.